 Another twelve holiday homes will be distributed over 3 Resort Zone I clusters.
 One of these twelve holiday homes is also an historic cottage – “Piet Spogter se Huis”.

 This historic cottage is located on one of the three cluster stands.
 The remaining eleven cluster holiday homes will be spread over the other two cluster stands with five and six units respectively.
 Both these cluster stands are suited to the building of boutique hotels or tourist lodges.

-The remainder of the property is rezoned to nature reserve (Open Space-III) and will be registered as a contract nature reserve, placing it under control of the Protected Areas Act, Act 57 of 2003, bringing unprecedented support for its conservation objectives.
+The remainder of the property is rezoned to nature reserve (Open Space-III) and is registered as a contract nature reserve, placing it under control of the national Protected Areas Act, Act 57 of 2003, bringing unprecedented support for its conservation objectives.

 Central resort facilities to be built will include a swimming pool, office, reception and a meeting venue.